 The Company computes net loss per share using the weighted-average number of common shares outstanding during the period.
-Basic and diluted net loss per share are the same because the conversion, exercise or issuance of all potential common stock equivalents, which comprise the entire amount of the Company's outstanding common stock options and warrants as described in Note 8, and the potential dilution of the 2020 Secured Notes and the Second Closing Note as described in Note 6, would be anti-dilutive.
+Basic and diluted net loss per share are the same because the conversion, exercise or issuance of all potential common stock equivalents, which comprise the entire amount of the Company's outstanding common stock options and warrants as described in Note 9, and the potential conversion of the First Closing Notes, as described in Note 7, would be anti-dilutive, due to the reporting of a net loss for each of the periods in the accompanying consolidated statements of operations.